4.4 magnitude earthquake rocks Santa Rosa; jolt felt throughout North Bay and region

 The Santa Rosa Fire Department sent out a community alert -- "Santa Rosa Fire has responded to multiple reports of odors of gas, gas leaks, fire alarms as well as stuck elevators.
 No reports of any injuries related to the quake at this time."

-The quake hit along the Rogers Creek Fault and people across the North Bay region and as far south as San Francisco and Daly City.
+The quake hit along the Rogers Creek Fault and people felt it across the North Bay region and as far south as San Francisco and Daly City.

+In Santa Rosa, the temblor sent liquor bottles crashing to the floor and shook refrigerators loaded with pre-mixed cocktails at Campus Market and Liquor on Mendocino Avenue.

+The owner of L'Oro Di Napoli on 4th Street said the earthquake rattled all the wine bottles and glassware in the restaurant, but thankfully, nothing fell to the ground.

 Several residents tweeted that they received phone alerts through the state moments before the temblor hit.